vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

 ## <a id="workloadalb"> </a> Configure AKO Deployment Config (ADC) for Workload Clusters

-Tanzu Kubernetes Grid v2.1.0 management clusters with NSX Advanced Load Balancer are deployed with 2 AKODeploymentConfigs.
+Tanzu Kubernetes Grid management clusters with NSX Advanced Load Balancer are deployed with 2 AKODeploymentConfigs.

 * `install-ako-for-management-cluster`: default configuration for management cluster
 * `install-ako-for-all`:  default configuration for all workload clusters.
 By default, all the workload clusters reference this file for their virtual IP networks and service engine (SE) groups.
 This ADC configuration does not enable NSX L7 Ingress by default.

 As per this Tanzu deployment, create two more ADCs:

-* `tanzu-ako-for-shared`: Used by shared services cluster to deploy the virtual services in `TKG Mgmt SE Group` and  the loadbalancer applications in `TKG Management VIP Network`.
+* `tanzu-ako-for-shared`: Used by shared services cluster to deploy the virtual services in `TKG Mgmt SE Group` and  the loadbalancer applications in `TKG Cluster VIP Network`.

 * `tanzu-ako-for-workload-L7-ingress`: Use this ADC only if you would like to enable NSX Advanced Load Balancer L7 ingress on workload cluster.
 Otherwise, leave the cluster labels empty to apply the network configuration from default ADC `install-ako-for-all`.

 ### <a id="sharedako"> </a> Configure AKODeploymentConfig (ADC) for Shared Services Cluster

 As per the defined architecture, shared services cluster uses the same control plane and data plane network as the management cluster.
-Shared services cluster control plane endpoint uses `TKG Management VIP Network`, application loadbalancing uses `TKG Management VIP network` and the virtual services are deployed in `tanzu-mgmt-segroup-01` SE group.
+The shared services cluster control plane endpoint uses `TKG Cluster VIP Network`, application loadbalancing uses `TKG Cluster VIP network` and the virtual services are deployed in `sfo01m01segroup01` SE group.
 This configuration is enforced by creating a custom AKO Deployment Config (ADC) and applying the respective `AVI_LABELS` while deploying the shared services cluster.

-The format of the AKODeploymentConfig YAML file is as follows.
+The format of the AKODeploymentConfig YAML file is as follows:

 <!-- /* cSpell:disable */ -->
 ```yaml